xmtp/libxmtp/xmtp_mls/README.md

 1. Sequentially process each payload.
 For each payload, update the `last_message_timestamp_ns` and any corresponding database writes for that payload in a single transaction
 1. When the sync is complete, release the lock by setting `lock_until_ns` to 0

-This flow will be similar regardless of if the sync happens via a poll-based or subscription-based mechanism.
-For a subscription-based mechanism, the lock will be obtained at the start of the subscription, and extended on a heartbeat time interval, until the subscription is closed.

 ### Updating your list of conversations

 1. Read from the welcome topic for your `installation_id`, filtering for messages since `last_message_timestamp`